IamStephan/cycleworx/README.md

 [<img src="assets/logo.png" alt="Logo" width="auto" height="80">](https://cycleworxlangebaan.com)

 # Cycleworx Langebaan website

 A local bicycle shop in my home town was looking to expand their online exposure.
 Needing to express their skills and professionalism, we agreed on revamping their old website to a more modern look and feel that accurately reflects who they are—resulting in a fast and good-looking website.

+## Requirements

+- node: `v12.18.0`
+- yarn: `v1.22.22`

+> [!CAUTION]
+> This is an old project and the versions of packages and node are very specific.
+> The lock files are the only thing still allowing this to build.

 ## Screenshots